Purameri: Geography

 Purameri is located in Vatakara Taluk of Kozhikode district.
 It shares borders with Nadapuram to the east, Edacheri to the west, Thuneri to the south and Mayyazhipuzha to the north.

-History & Culture
+History and culture

-History of Purameri is known from the period of Ballads of North Malabar.
-In many ślokas of this ballad, Purameri has been mentioned.
-In the mediaeval's period, Purameri was administered by Naduvazhikal.
-During British Raj, this place was under Malabar district.
+The history of Purameri is known from the period of Ballads of North Malabar.
+The village is mentioned in several ślokas of these traditional ballads.
+In the mediaeval period, Purameri was administered by Naduvazhikal.
+During the British Raj, this place was under the Malabar district.
 The Kadathanadan culture is still alive here.
-Theyyams and Thiras are held during temple festivals.
-Major religions are Hinduism and Islams.
-People from both religions, take part in festivals of either group.
+Temple festivals hold Theyyams and Thiras.
+Major religions are Hinduism and Islam.
+People of both religions actively participate in each other’s festivals.